Somatic Tools for Helping Children Process Grief

 Learn more: The neuroscience of childhood grief

-Young children do not have the language to describe internal states.
+Young children aged 0 to 5 do not have the language to describe internal states.
 They feel sensations in their bodies but cannot name them.
 When we ask "How do you feel?" they genuinely do not know how to answer.

-Children at this stage are developing emotional vocabulary but still process primarily through their bodies.
+Children aged 6 to 9 are developing emotional vocabulary but still process primarily through their bodies.
 They might say their "tummy hurts" when what they mean is "I feel scared."

-Even older children often struggle to articulate complex grief.
+Even older children aged 10 to 12 often struggle to articulate complex grief.
 The felt sense in their body is clearer than any words they could use to describe it.

 Adolescents may have the vocabulary but resist using it.
 Talking feels vulnerable.
 Body-based tools give them a way to process without having to speak.